Schlaubischlump/LocationSpoofer/README.md

 ### Description

 This package provides a simple wrapper around `libimobiledevice` and some internal Apple APIs in `CoreSimulator` to allow spoofing the location of iOS devices or iPhoneSimulator devices.
+To use the SimulatorDevice API inside a sandboxed application make sure to add your application to the app group "com.apple.CoreSimulator".

 ### Structure